Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

 Who hasn’t heard of Calvin Klein?
 An iconic brand that’s been around for nearly 50 years, as well as a leading designer in American fashion, CK is everywhere (110 countries to be exact).

-But you don’t become “iconic” without being good.
-And Calvin Klein offers high-quality choices for a variety of products, including with its undershirts that they describe as “minimalist and essential.”
+You don’t become “iconic” without being good, and Calvin Klein offers high-quality choices for a variety of products, including with its undershirts that they describe as “minimalist and essential.”

 You’ll also find them in a variety of fabrics – from pure cotton to soft modal blends – and they’re available in short sleeve, long sleeve, and tank top styles, as well as with crewnecks and v-necks.

-We think you’ll like them for many reasons, including the fact that they’re size information is as advertised, i.e., you don’t have to worry about purchasing them and finding out they’re too big or too small.
-But they are considered a “regular” fit, meaning that there is a little extra room in the chest and body for comfort.
+We think you’ll like them for many reasons, including the fact that their size information is as advertised, i.e. you don’t have to worry about purchasing them and finding out they’re too big or too small.
+They are considered a “regular” fit, meaning that there is a little extra room in the chest and body for comfort.

 The multi-pack includes three, 100% cotton V-Neck short-sleeve undershirts.
-They come in a variety of colors but also think that they’re the best white undershirts for men.
+They come in a variety of colors, but we also think that they’re the best white undershirts for men.